Tomorrow is the 4th anniversary of the paperback release of my book Measures of Success: React Less, Lead Better, Improve More.

 The mistake should be fixed for future printings.
 Thanks to “on-demand printing,” I don't have a garage full of slightly-defective copies.
 The interior of the book is just fine.

-A limited supply of this “limited edition” is available at a sale price of $20, including shipping (for U.S. mailing addresses).
+A limited supply of this “limited edition” is available at a sale price of $20, including shipping (for U.S. mailing addresses) –> There are now copies available, without that small cover defect, at a price of 2 for $40.